Gazeta.Ru: Criticism

-In November 2013, social networks drew attention to the material “Navalny found terra incognita” about the publication by politician Alexei Navalny of information about the dacha cooperative “Sosny” (Pine trees), where a number of members of the “United Russia” party live.
+In November 2013, social networks drew attention to the material "Navalny found terra incognita" about the publication by politician Alexei Navalny of information about the dacha cooperative "Sosny" (Pine trees), where a number of members of the United Russia party live.
 In it, the author of Gazeta.Ru complained about the inability to get through to opposition political scientists, which is why the article presented only the point of view of pro-government figures.

-In February 2015, the Los Angeles Times journalist Sergey Loiko, who covered the War in Donbass, published a correspondence with the deputy editor-in-chief of Gazeta.Ru, Pyotr Vlasov.
+In February 2015, the Los Angeles Times journalist Sergey Loiko, who covered the War in Donbas, published a correspondence with the deputy editor-in-chief of Gazeta.Ru, Pyotr Vlasov.
 In it, the Russian media manager expressed physical threats, along the way accusing his colleague of working for the "bosses in the states".

 On March 31, 2015, the Anonymous International group posted for free download SMS correspondence for 2011–2014 of Timur Prokopenko, Deputy Head of the Office of the President of the Russian Federation for Internal Policy.
 In one of the messages, the official addressed the top manager of Rambler, Alexei Goreslavsky, and through him, the editor-in-chief of Gazeta.Ru Svetlana Babaeva with demands to urgently respond to criticism of the Olympic Games in Russia from Viktor Shenderovich.
 The next day Gazeta.Ru released an editorial beginning with the words "It's amazing how much the Internet prevents ordinary Russians from recklessly enjoying the Olympic Games”.
 The article discussed how unfairly bloggers criticize the Olympic Games in Sochi.

 In April 2016, Bloomberg News columnist Leonid Bershidsky called Gazeta.Ru a "pro-Putin media" acting in the interests of the Russian authorities.

 On November 23, 2020, Gazeta.Ru published an article containing a fake quote from Antony Blinken about Putin and the Russian people.
 Subsequently, based on the article, inaccurate information was reprinted by a number of other Russian media.

 On November 24, 2020, an article appeared in Gazeta.Ru stating that the West decided to replace Alexey Navalny with his wife Yulia.
 Gazeta.Ru named "german Abendlich Hamburg" as the source of this information.
-Next day, a German based newspaper OstWest published an article revealing the spread of false information by a number of Russian media outlets, including Gazeta.
+Next day, a German-based newspaper OstWest published an article revealing the spread of false information by a number of Russian media outlets, including Gazeta.
 According to OstWest and Die Welt, "german Abendlich Hamburg" is a Russian website that is disguised as German and copies articles from the Russian state broadcaster RT.
 Sara Pagung, expert at the German Council on Foreign Relations, commenting on the appearance of an article in Gazeta.Ru, notes that "It is not uncommon to create fake news pages that you can then refer to.
 Later, larger media pick it up".